Today's Articles

 By the mid-16th century, the slave trade from West Africa to the Caribbean was so profitable that Francis Drake and John Hawkins were prepared to engage in piracy and break Spanish colonial laws to forcibly transport enslaved people from Sierra Leone to San Domingo (modern-day Dominican Republic).
 During the 17th and 18th centuries, European colonial development in the Caribbean became increasingly reliant on plantation slavery to cultivate and process the lucrative commodity crop of sugarcane.
 On many islands shortly before the end of the 18th century, the enslaved Afro Caribbean’s greatly outnumbered their European masters.
 In addition, a class of free people of color developed, especially in the French islands, where persons of mixed race were given certain rights.

 In Saint-Domingue, free people of color and slaves rebelled against harsh conditions and constant inter-imperial warfare.
-Inspired by French revolutionary sentiments that at one point freed the slaves, Toussaint L'Ouverture and Jean Jacques Dessalines led the Haitian Revolution that gained the independence of Haiti in 1804.
+Inspired by French revolutionary sentiments that at one point freed the slaves, Toussaint L'Ouverture and Jean Jacques Dessalines led the Haitian Revolution, which gained Haiti's independence in 1804.
 During the 19th century, continuous waves of rebellion, such as the Baptist War, led by Sam Sharpe in Jamaica, created the conditions for the incremental abolition of slavery in the region by various colonial powers.

 In the 1960s, the West Indian territories gained political independence from British colonial rule.
 They were pre-eminent in creating new cultural forms such as reggae music, calypso, and Rastafari within the Caribbean.
 Beyond the region, a developing Afro Caribbean diaspora in the United States, including such figures as Stokely Carmichael and DJ Kool Herc, was influential in developing the Black Power movement of the 1960s and the hip-hop movement of the 1980s.
 African Caribbean individuals contributed to European cultural developments, as evidenced by influential theorists such as Frantz Fanon and Stuart Hall.